Mirador de la Amatista

 Cortijo El Sotillo Luxury

-A grand Andalusian cortijo at the entrance to San José, pool, gardens and a riding centre: the park's historic charm address, steps from the village and the beaches.
+A large Andalusian farmhouse at the entrance to the village, with a pool, gardens and a riding centre.
+You sleep in the quiet, ten minutes' walk from the restaurants and the harbour.

 Check availability